 The candidate listens twice to an excerpt from a meeting.
-S/he answers ten multiple-choice questions while listening.
+S/he answers ten multiple choice questions while listening.
+The programme may be news, documentary or formal discussion.

+Speaking

-Speaking (Time: 10 minutes preparation + 20 minutes interview)
+(Time: 10 minutes preparation + 20 minutes interview)

 Dictionary use: The candidate may use a printed (i.e. non-electronic) dictionary during the preparation period only.